 Indian Wells’s primacy is backed up by its position on the calendar: The first Masters 1000 event of the season, it sits equidistant between the first and second Grand Slams of the year, January’s Australian Open and late May’s French Open.
 The BNP Paribas Open is also a major women’s event, with the women’s event initially played the week before the men’s before becoming a combined tournament in 1996.
 Between the biggest stars of the ATP and the WTA, the event attracted a record 431,527 fans in 2014, helped by the new 8,000-seat Stadium 2 court which opened for the first time that year.

 Since six-time Grand Slam champion Boris Becker won the first of his back-to-back titles in 1987, the BNP Paribas Open has consistently featured the biggest stars, with many of the legends of men’s tennis lifting the trophy including Stefan Edberg (1990), Jim Courier (1991, 1993), Michael Chang (1992, 1996-7), Pete Sampras (1994-5) and Andre Agassi (2001).

-Rafael Nadal celebrates victory at Indian Wells in 2013 (FREDERIC J. BROWN/AFP/Getty Images)
+Rafael Nadal celebrates winning the Indian Wells Masters in 2013 (Frederic J. Brown/AFP/Getty Images)